Analysis: 'I have failed' - Kim Jong Un shows tearful side in confronting North Korea's hardships

 Kim - who broke into wide smiles when huge new ballistic missiles were displayed in the parade - blamed North Korea’s continuing economic hardships on international sanctions, the coronavirus crisis and a series of damaging typhoons and floods.

 Since succeeding his father in 2011, Kim has made economic progress a cornerstone of his agenda.
-He also U.S. President Donald Trump, forming an unprecedented personal relationship that included flowery letters.
+He also met with U.S. President Donald Trump, forming an unprecedented personal relationship that included flowery letters.

 But ambitious plans for international trade, construction projects, and other economic measures have stalled in the face of sanctions imposed over his nuclear weapons and ballistic missile programmes.